shanpy/pengyin-site/output/posts/2018/ai/collection-of-ai-business-cases-marketing/index.md

 1. Discover Options: give a 'shopping list' to customer
 2. Quote: customers get quote for their desire, but not include everything or confused in 'shopping list'
-3. Onboard: customer wait for quote approval, or need help from sales man first
+3. On-board: customer wait for quote approval, or need help from sales man first
 4. Purchase
 5. Receive Order: unclear order delay or no update of order status
 6. Manager: returning has to be done manually or inefficiently